On TOUR with PGA TOUR University

 By Staff , PGATOUR.COM

-Rank Player Points Events Best Finish of Season 3 Trevor Werbylo 798 8 Win, Lake Charles Championship 40 Mac Meissner 164 7 T14, LECOM Suncoast Classic 58 Davis Thompson 133 7 T12, The Bahamas Great Abaco Classic 93 John Pak 73 6 T17, LECOM Suncoast Classic 103 Kevin Yu 61 5 T21, Lake Charles Championship 106 Quade Cummins 59 4 T15, The Panama Championship 116 Michael Feagles 46 7 T21, Chitimacha Louisiana Open 118 Garett Reband 45 8 T21, Chitimacha Louisiana Open 158 Jonathan Brightwell 13 8 T50, The Panama Championship
+Rank Player Points Events Best Finish of Season 15 Trevor Werbylo 298 6 T3, Chitimacha Louisiana Open 36 Mac Meissner 136 5 T14, LECOM Suncoast Classic 41 Davis Thompson 133 5 T12, The Bahamas Great Abaco Classic 72 John Pak 73 4 T17, LECOM Suncoast Classic 88 Quade Cummins 54 2 T15, The Panama Championship 98 Garett Reband 45 6 T21, Chitimacha Louisiana Open 100 Michael Feagles 42 5 T21, Chitimacha Louisiana Open 118 Kevin Yu 29 3 T30, Astara Golf Championship 145 Jonathan Brightwell 13 6 T50, The Panama Championship

 -